Developing management skills

 You’ll find a curriculum that typically includes: leadership and change; finance; strategy; human resource management; operations; and marketing.
 Most MBA programs also include other optional elements, such as electives which allow further choice or specialisms, to augment the generic management topics.

-Developing management skills whilst engaged in an online MBA is one thing, but how do you focus on such a range of topics on your own?
+Developing management skills via formal courses is one thing, but how do you focus on such a range of topics on your own?
 In this article we introduce 8 P’s to help you do just that.
-The 8 P’s farmework is designed to add a structure to effective management skills, and to aid managers in focusing on which skills to develop.
+The 8 P’s framework is designed to add a structure to effective management skills, and to aid managers in focusing on which skills to develop.

 What are the 8 P’s?
 We think good managers are those who can focus on managing: purpose; people; places; processes; projects; performance; profit and personal development.